Exempt and Nonexempt Pay Policy

 New employees who attend RISD orientation prior to their start date must be paid for attending.

-A non-exempt employee who, after completing their regularly scheduled workday, is called back by a supervisor for emergency work after leaving the premises is paid at time and a half of the hourly rate for any hours worked on a call-back basis.
+A nonexempt employee who, after completing their regularly scheduled workday, is called back by a supervisor for emergency work after leaving the premises is paid at time and a half of the hourly rate for any hours worked on a call-back basis.
 A minimum of four hours at a rate of time and a half must be paid for any call-back.
+If an employee is called back within four (4) hours of the initial call-back, they will only be paid for actual hours worked beyond the initial four (4) hours.

 - If an employee is called in to work, they must be paid for a minimum of four hours or the actual hours worked, whichever is greater.